Doreen Virtue: Conversion to Christianity

 In February 2017, Virtue was baptized by an Anglican priest at Kawaihae Beach, Hawaii.
-Later that year, she publicly announced she was renouncing her New Age beliefs and was embracing born again Christianity.
+Later that year, she publicly announced she had renounced her New Age beliefs and embraced Christianity.
 She encouraged her followers and readers to do the same.

-Along with two other former New Age adherents, Virtue hosts a YouTube channel called "New Age to New Heart".
-The trio talks of their former lives in the New Age movement and current lives as Christians and is also available on Spotify, Apple TV, and American Gospel TV.
-The channel was created in February 2024.
+Since February 2024, Virtue has co-hosted a YouTube channel, "New Age to New Heart", with two other former New Age adherents.
+The three discuss their former lives in the New Age movement and current lives as Christians.
+The channel is also available on Spotify, Apple TV, and American Gospel TV.

-Virtue also has a long-time monetized YouTube channel called "Doreen Virtue".
-With over 350,000 subscribers, the channel hosts Virtue in teaching videos that adopt a fundamentalist perspective and contain criticism of New Age practitioners and beliefs.
-In addition, she speaks against Christian groups, pastors, churches, and ministries that she claims are connected to New Age beliefs and anti-Christian practices.
-These have included Rick Warren and Steven Furtick, the late author Sarah Young, Elevation Church, and Bethel Church.
-She also has criticized some Contemporary Christian Music groups and artists, as well as certain Christian books and devotionals.
-Virtue has released several videos on YouTube that strongly criticize The Chosen, a popular TV series on the life of Jesus, claiming it has New Age themes and music embedded in the storylines.
+Virtue also has a longtime monetized YouTube channel, "Doreen Virtue".
+It has 350,000 subscribers.
+On it, Virtue gives teachings from a fundamentalist perspective and criticizes New Age practitioners and beliefs.
+In addition, she speaks against Christian groups, pastors, churches, and ministries that she claims are connected to New Age beliefs and anti-Christian practices, such as Rick Warren and Steven Furtick, Sarah Young, Elevation Church, and Bethel Church.
+She also has criticized some Contemporary Christian Music groups and artists, and certain Christian books and devotionals.
+Virtue has released several videos on YouTube that strongly criticize The Chosen, a popular TV series on the life of Jesus, claiming that New Age themes and music are embedded in the storylines.

 Personal life

-Virtue has been married multiple times and has two children, both sons.
-Currently, she and her fifth husband live in Washington state after moving from Hawaii in 2017.
+Virtue has been married five times and has two children.
+She and her fifth husband have lived in Washington state since moving from Hawaii in 2017.